2.2: Specification of Requirements for Graduation

-- Satisfaction of Academic Requirements: To graduate, students must satisfy all academic requirements, as outlined in the Academic Requirements for Graduation.
+- Satisfaction of Academic Requirements: To graduate, students must satisfy all academic requirements, as outlined here.

 - United States Medical Licensing Examination: To graduate, students must achieve overall passes on the USMLE Step 1 and Step 2 CK (Clinical Knowledge) examinations, and must have taken the Step 2 CS (Clinical Skills) examination, as outlined here.

 - Satisfaction of Professionalism Requirement: To graduate, students must meet the standards of professionalism set forth in the School of Medicine Professionalism Principles.